nickoala/telepot/REFERENCE.md

     - a tuple: the first element being the key, the rest being *extra arguments* to be passed along
 - **routing_table** - a dict of the form: `{key1: f1, key2: f2, ..., None: fd}`, where `f1`, `f2` ... are functions that take a message as the first argument, followed by *extra arguments* returned by `key_function`.
 The dict may optionally contain a `None` key that leads to a *default* function, `fd`.
 If `key_function` returns a key that does not match any in the dict, the default function is used.

 In the majority of cases, we would like to route messages by flavor.
-As a result, `key_function` often is `telepot.flavor`, and `routing_table` often looks like `{'normal': f1, 'inline_query': f2, 'chosen_inline_result': f3}`.
+As a result, `key_function` often is `telepot.flavor`, and `routing_table` often looks like `{'chat': f1, 'callback_query': f2, 'inline_query': f3, 'chosen_inline_result': f4}`.
 Bare in mind this routing mechanism is more general than that.

 **set_key_function(fn)**